 I offer Public and Private Tours, designed to showcase the role Carrickfergus played during the Second World War (1939-45), and the role the town played.

-Throughout towns and cities across the United Kingdom during the Second World War, factories that made even the most routine of products were converted to manufacture goods needed for the War Effort.
+Throughout the United Kingdom, towns and cities changed to meet the demands of the war effort.
+Factories that made even the most routine of products were converted to manufacture goods needed to support the military campaign.

 Carrickfergus was no different.
 Through this Tour you will learn about the very important items that were created here, and how the women in Northern Ireland flooded into the town to work in the factories.

 Northern Ireland was a staging post for over 300,000 American troops on their way to the frontline.